THEOplayer/samples-android-sdk/PiP-Handling/README.md

 ## THEO Docs

 This app is an extension of [THEO Basic Playback] application.
-For help with getting started with THEOplayer or Android Studio feel free to check related guides:
+For help with getting started with THEOplayer or Android Studio feel free to check [THEOplayer documentation]

 ## Quick Start